 Yesterday I discussed the growing food shortages and food wars around the world.
+Remember how bad it was 5 years ago?
 Growing food shortages

 Water filtration devices can be bought at practically any camping or outdoor supply store, but if you live in the city, you probably don’t camp out a lot.
 You may not have a water filtration device.
 You may depend upon your city to provide you with filtered water from your tap.
 A turn of a knob and there you go - drinkable water.

-If you live in the city and have only flood waters available, distill the water you drink.
+If you live in the city and have only flood waters available, distil the water you drink.
 Don’t depend upon boiling to remove contaminants.
 In the city, the water will come into contact with a wide variety of chemical contaminants that boiling just won’t remove.
-Be safe, distill your water.
+Be safe, distil your water.

 If no water is available, you can collect water with a dew collector.
 You’ll need some land (a backyard or waste area will do - try to avoid public parks - city officials get cranky if you dig up public parks), a shovel, a large sheet of plastic, some rocks, and a collection cup or pot.
 For a sophisticated dew collector, you can run tubing from the cup or bowl to the outside edge of the plastic sheet.